 (7) Provisions Requiring a Grievance Hearing as a Condition of Lease Termination under Certain Circumstances.
-The lease shall contain provisions that, after the LHA gives a notice of lease termination to a tenant, the tenant may request a grievance hearing regarding whether good cause exists for terminating the lease, provided that no grievance hearing shall be requested or held under any of the circumstances specified in M.G.L. c.
+The lease shall contain provisions that, after the LHA gives a notice of lease termination to a Tenant, the Tenant may request a Grievance hearing regarding whether good cause exists for terminating the lease, provided that no Grievance hearing shall be requested or held under any of the circumstances specified as (1) – (8) in M.G.L. c.
 121B, § 32, including the following circumstances:

 (a) in the event of non-payment of rent;

-(b) in the event the LHA has reason to believe that tenant or a household member:
+(b) in the event the LHA has reason to believe that Tenant or a Household Member:

-1. has unlawfully caused serious physical harm to another tenant or an employee of the LHA or any other person lawfully on the LHA's property;
+1. has unlawfully caused serious physical harm to another Tenant or an employee of the LHA or any other person lawfully on the LHA's property;

-2. has unlawfully threatened to cause serious physical harm to any member of a tenant household or an LHA employee or any person lawfully on the LHA's property;
+2. has unlawfully threatened to cause serious physical harm to any member of a Tenant Household or an LHA employee or any person lawfully on the LHA's property;

-3. has unlawfully destroyed, vandalized or stolen property of any member of a tenant household or of the LHA or of any person lawfully on the LHA's property, if such conduct involved a serious threat to the health or safety of any such person;
+3. has unlawfully destroyed, vandalized or stolen property of any member of a Tenant Household or of the LHA or of any person lawfully on the LHA's property, if such conduct involved a serious threat to the health or safety of any such person;

 4. has unlawfully possessed, carried, or kept a weapon on or adjacent to the LHA's property in violation of M.G.L. c.
 269, § 10;